mattermost/docs/source/help/getting-started/organizing.rst

 The importance of channel names
 ---------------------------------------------------

 Channels organize communication in Mattermost.
-Naming channels effectively makes it easier for people to join the right teams and get things done more smoothly.

-When naming, or renaming channels consider:
+When naming or renaming channels consider:

 - Channel names appear in menus where users select which conversations to join.
 - Channel names are unique, and limited to 22 characters to ensure readability on both desktop and mobile devices.